olivercalder/kernel-benchmark/README.md

 ## Results

 We executed `run_benchmarks.sh` and computed the latencies and throughputs from the output files using the scripts above.
 The raw data, as well as charts, can be found in the `Results` directory.
-Again, all tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory and a network-mounted filesystem.
+Again, all tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory.
 The host OS was Ubuntu 16.04.6 LTS with Linux kernel 4.4.0, running Docker version 18.09.7, QEMU version 2.5.0, and rustc 1.47.0-nightly.
 The results are discussed below.

 ### Latency without contention